 3. Clear out the junk

-As you use your Mac, it accumulates junk files that can slow it down and cause other problems on your Mac.
+As you use your Mac, it accumulates junk files that can slow it down causing performance problems on your Mac.
 As well as that, they take up several gigabytes of space that you could use for something else.
-The junk files include temporary files that were never deleted, cache files, settings files for applications that are no longer on your Mac, and language files for languages you don’t use.
-You could clear out all these junk files manually by trawling through folders in your Library folder and dragging files to the Trash.
+The junk files include temporary files, cache files, settings files for applications that are no longer on your Mac, and language files for languages you don’t use.
+You could clear out all these items manually by trawling through Library folders and dragging them to the Trash.
 However, that would be time-consuming and laborious.
-Thankfully, you don’t have to do it manually — CleanMyMac X’s System Junk module scans your Mac and looks for these junk files and then allows you to get rid of them all with a click or review what it has found and decide for yourself what to remove.
+Thankfully, you don’t have to do it manually — the Cleanup feature in CleanMyMac scans your Mac looking for junk files and then allows you to get rid of them all.

 Here’s how to use this smart tool:

-- Download CleanMyMac X for free here and install the app.
+- Download CleanMyMac for free here and install the app.

 - Click Scan, and wait for it to complete.

 - Now, hit Clean.
-You can click Review Details to see what will be safely removed.
+You can click Review All Junk to see what will be safely removed.

 4. Close unused browser tabs